U8NWXD/oppia-wiki/End-to-End-Tests.md

 The durations of steps `A` and `B` are non-deterministic because `A` depends on how quickly the browser executes the frontend code to open the modal, and `B` depends on how fast the test code runs.
 Since these operations are happening on separate processes, the operating system makes no guarantees about which will complete first.
 In other words, we have a race condition.

-This race condition means that the test can fail randomly even when there's nothing wrong with Oppia's code.
+This race condition means that the test can fail randomly even when there's nothing wrong with the code of the Oppia application (excluding tests).
 These failures are called _flakes_.

 ### Why flakes are problematic